usdigitalresponse/univaf/docs/runbook/README.md

 ### AWS

 We use AWS for a few things that Render can’t do right now.
-Like Render, we manage all our AWS resources in code via *Terraform Cloud*, and the configuration files live in the [`terraform`](../../terraform) directory.
+All our AWS resources are managed in code via *Terraform Cloud*, and the configuration files live in the [`terraform`](../../terraform) directory.
 Any time files in the `terraform` directory change on the `main` branch, Terraform Cloud will automatically apply the current configuration files.

 What resources are in AWS?

 - DNS for `getmyvax.org` and subdomains.
+- CloudFront for basic caching in front of the API.
+(The API’s usage today is relatively low; this mainly functions to keep things stable in case of sudden load or an attack.)
 - A publicly accessible S3 bucket that stores historical data and logs for analysis.
-(The “snapshot” cron job in Render writes to this bucket nightly.)
+(The “daily data snapshot” cron job in Render writes to this bucket nightly.)

 *NOTE: we used to run all our services in AWS, so you’ll find more complex Terraform files in this repo’s history.
 You might also find some legacy resources in AWS that are still being cleaned up.*